mwelss-fhg/federation/docs/developer-guide.rst

 --------------

 The federation interface allows access via the federation gateway to information available in an Acumos system.
-The main category of information that is exposed via the gateway is solution information: solution/revision/artifact and artifact content.
+The main exposed elements are catalogs, solutions, artifacts, and documents.
-The federation gateway allows access from pre-registered peers via a REST interface running over HTTPS/SSL/TLS.
+The federation gateway allows pre-registered peers to retrieve a list of catalogs they are permitted to view.
+The peers can then list solutions and revisions of those solutions published in those catalogs.
+They can then retrieve metadata and content of artifacts referenced by those revisions.
+For each catalog a solution revision appears in, peers can retrieve a description and document metadata and content

 The gateway requires mutual authentication; i.e., the client will be required to present a certificate.
 The gateway identifies a client as a pre-registered peer based on the certificates' subjectName (which implies that the subjectName must be communicated to the Acumos system administrator when the peer is provisioned).